-What makes mechanically separated turkey different than the legs and thighs you covet at Thanksgiving?
-Well it comes from the same animal, but it’s the waste you typically set out for the garbage truck.
+What makes mechanically separated chicken different than the legs and thighs you covet at barbecues?
+Well, it comes from the same animal, but it’s the waste you typically set out for the garbage truck.
 See, in the ’60s, someone in the meat industry began to question whether there was any use for the gristly pieces of meat left clinging to carcasses after the recognizable cuts had been removed.
-To answer the question, processors began siphoning animal remains — bones and all — through pressurized sieves that extracted all the edible pieces and churned them into a bright pink paste.
+To answer the question, processors began siphoning animal remains — bones and all — through pressurized sieves that extracted all the edible pieces and churned them into a bright pink paste, according to the USDA.
 The goal was to wring every last dollar out of every last carcass, and a British chief trading standards officer estimated the cuts to be 10 times cheaper than traditional cuts.
 Today, mechanical separation is commonplace, and the extracted sludge is typically pressed into hot dogs, jerky, and other processed deli meats.

 Because it inhibits mold and fungus growth, potassium lactate is a commonly used preservative in hot dogs and deli meats.
 Interestingly, it also inhibits flame growth, which is why it often appears in fire extinguishers.
 Looks like you don’t have to worry too much about your Ball Park catching fire.
 You might see sodium lactate on other frankfurters’ ingredient lists as well.
 That’s salt “added to food to extend shelf life and inhibit the growth of pathogens in meat,” Hoffman tells us.